lgarcia-camargo/Zipf-Toolkit/README.md

 Other commands in terminal:

-    Create a frequency vs rank log-log plot given a file containing a words and frequencies:
+    Create a frequency vs rank log-log plot given a file containing words and frequencies:
        $ make create

     Tokenized a text file using nltk and create a csv file containing words and given frequencies: